yetanotherchris/Choco-Exceptionless/README.md

 - IIS
     - The easiest way to install is to use all features except FTP, including application server and WCF.
-    - Make sure you restart the machine after adding IIS, for Powershell Webadministration to work correctly.
+    - Make sure you restart the machine after adding IIS, for the Powershell WebAdministration module to work correctly.
-- Windows Server 2008 (it's only been tested on 2012 r2 however)
+- Windows Server 2008 (it's only been tested on 2012r2 however)
 - Powershell 4
 - You will need to restart once completed, in order for the .NET 4.6 installation to complete.